 9. Turn Old Clothes Into Ribbons and Bows

 Button-down shirts, flannels, or even T-shirts you no longer need can be upcycled into reusable fabric ribbons and bows.
-Cut strips as thin or as thin as you'd like, then tie them around your boxes to add some color and texture to your gifts.
-You can sew around the outside for a more durable ribbon, or leave the frayed edges for a rustic feel.
+Cut strips as thin or as thick as you’d like, then tie them around your boxes to add some color and texture to your gifts.
+You can sew around the edges for a more durable ribbon, or leave them frayed for a rustic feel.

 10. Tie Gifts Up With Compostable Twine